-4.1 The European exascale roadmap
+4.2 The European exascale roadmap

 The European HPC Technology Platform, ETP4HPC, is an industry-led think-tank comprising of European HPC technology stakeholders: technology vendors, research centres and end-users.
 The main objective of ETP4HPC is to define research priorities and action plans in the area of HPC technology provision (i.e. the provision of supercomputing systems).
 It has been responsible for the production and maintenance of the European HPC Technology Strategic Research Agenda (SRA), a document that serves as a mechanism to provide contextual guidance to European researchers and businesses as well as to guide EU priorities for research in the Horizon 2020 HPC programme, i.e. it represents a roadmap for the achievement of European exascale capabilities.
+This roadmap is now being defined within the context of the EuroHPC objectives (see Section 2.3.1 for more details).